This is the second of nine articles that lay out guiding, foundational principles for this project.

 Real cultural differences become reduced to superficial theater.
 We’re now supposed to view cultures as if they are nothing more than their cuisine, dress, dance, etc. As if we’re all just attending a planetary Halloween party.

-Globalism wants us to hide our heads in the sand about real differences among cultures regarding views and practices on life, death, the relations between men and women, child rearing, personal property and rights, role of government, education, freedom of speech and expression, economics, technology, how we can interact with the natural environment, the role of violence, and all those other big things that matter.
+Those pushing globalism want us to hide our heads in the sand about real differences among cultures regarding views and practices on life, death, the relations between men and women, child rearing, personal property and rights, role of government, education, freedom of speech and expression, economics, technology, how we interact with the natural environment, the role of violence, and all those other big things that matter.

 If we all go the “Halloween party route”–the passive and superficial route–then eventually everyone will just drop the costumes all together, forgetting our roots, because we’ll no longer experience those roots as real and vital.
 This makes people much more susceptible to control, and their lives much less meaningful.

-What we can more readily imagine, a more viable reality, is the violent route taking hold, where cultures are thrown together and then turned against one another.
+What we can more readily imagine, a more viable reality, is the violent route taking hold, where different peoples are thrown together and then turned against one another.
 Eventually, under this tactic of globalism, the herds will end up thinned out and exhausted.

 No matter the means, the desired result is the same: the majority of people end up working on the globalist plantation for multi-national corporations, banks, and non-government organizations that have become stronger than nations.